-On September 30th 1964, the Beatles recorded No Reply, a new John Lennon song for the Beatles' forthcoming Beatles for Sale album.
+On September 30th 1964, The Beatles recorded No Reply, a new John Lennon song for the group's forthcoming Beatles for Sale album.

 The song's theme is similar to Lennon's other works of the time, laced with rejection and emotional insecurity.
 No Reply features the story of a young man trying desperately and unsuccessfully to get in touch with his unfaithful girlfriend.

 We wrote No Reply together but from a strong original idea of his.
 I think he pretty much had that one, but as usual, if he didn't have the third verse and the middle eight, then he'd play it to me pretty much formed, then we would shove a bit in the middle or I'd throw in an idea. - Paul McCartney

 - John Lennon – double-tracked lead vocal, acoustic rhythm guitar, handclaps